nathonfowlie/education.aws.developer_associate/_pages/elb.md

 ## SLB/TLS Certificates

 - Load balancers use an X.509 certificate.
-- You can use manage certificates using AWS Certificate Manager (ACM).
+- You can use/manage certificates from AWS Certificate Manager (ACM).
+- You can use certificates from IAM.
 - Can also use your own certificates.
 - When configuring the HTTPS listener:
   - Must specify a default certificate.